-THE HAGUE, Netherlands — 15 November 2019 — The Director-General of the Organisation for the Prohibition of Chemical Weapons (OPCW), H.E.
-Mr Fernando Arias, briefed yesterday Permanent Representations to the OPCW based outside of The Hague.
+THE HAGUE, Netherlands — 21 November 2022 — The Director-General of the Organisation for the Prohibition of Chemical Weapons (OPCW), Ambassador Fernando Arias, visited Brussels, Belgium last week to brief Permanent Representations to the OPCW based outside of The Hague.

 The Chairperson of the Executive Council, H.E.
-Ambassador Andrea Perugini, also provided a briefing on the activities of OPCW’s Executive Council.
+Ambassador Ziad M.D.
+Al Atiyah, also delivered updates on the activities of the OPCW’s Executive Council.

 As the implementing body for the Chemical Weapons Convention, the OPCW, with its 193 Member States, oversees the global endeavour to permanently eliminate chemical weapons.
 Since the Convention’s entry into force in 1997, it is the most successful disarmament treaty eliminating an entire class of weapons of mass destruction.

 Over 99% of all declared chemical weapon stockpiles have been destroyed under OPCW verification.
 For its extensive efforts in eliminating chemical weapons, the OPCW received the 2013 Nobel Peace Prize.